Celaya F.C.

-Celaya Fútbol Club is a Mexican professional football club based in Celaya, Guanajuato, that plays in the Liga Premier, the third level division of Mexican football.
-The club was founded in 1954, then changed its name to Real Celaya in 1991, Atlético Celaya in 1994.
-After its dissolution in 2002, the club returns as Cajeteros de Celaya from 2003 to 2007, and later renamed as Club Celaya in 2007.
-Since 2008, the club uses its original name.
+Celaya Fútbol Club, was a professional football club based in Celaya, Guanajuato.
+The club competed in Liga Premier, the third level of Mexican football, and played its home matches at Estadio Miguel Alemán Valdés.
+Founded in 1954, the club was renamed as Real Celaya in 1991, Cajeteros de Celaya (2003–2007), and Club Celaya in 2007.
+The franchise of Celaya FC was dissolved in 2026.

 History

 Early years (1954–1970)

-Celaya was established as a football club on 7 February 1954 as Celaya Fútbol Club, A.C. by Miguel Iriarte Montes, the first club president.
-Celaya registered in the Segunda División Profesional, which at that time it was the second most important league in Mexico.
-In its second year of existence the club finished runner-up to Monterrey, who achieved to promotion to the Mexican Primera División.
+Celaya was established as a football club on February 7, 1954 as Celaya Fútbol Club, A.C. by Miguel Iriarte Montes, the first club president.
+Celaya was registered in the Segunda División Profesional, which at that time it was the second most important league in Mexico.
+In its second year of existence the club finished runner-up to Monterrey, who achieved to promotion to the Primera División.

-In 1957–58 the club achieved promotion after winning the season.
+In the 1957–58 tournament, the club achieved promotion after winning the season.
 The club did not lose in their first 18 games.
-The club's promotion became official on 15 December 1957 when the club defeated Nacional 2–1 under the management of the Argentine Florencio Caffaratti.
-Celaya replace relegated Tampico Madero.
-Celaya played in Primera División de México from 1958 to 1961 and disappeared in the 1970s.
-After reactivation, they played in Primera División A (second level) and became a farm team of Querétaro.
-When this club was relegated after 2006–07 season, Celaya was absorbed and disappeared.
+The club's promotion became official on December 15, 1957 when the club defeated Nacional de Guadalajara 2–1 under the management of the Argentine Florencio Caffaratti.
+Celaya replaced the relegated club Tampico Madero.
+Celaya played in the Primera División from 1958 to 1961 and disappeared in the 1970s.
+After reactivation, they played in the Primera División 'A' de México (second level) and became a farm team of Querétaro.
+When this club was relegated after 2006–07 season, Celaya was absorbed with the Querétaro franchise and disappeared.

-The club made its first division appearance on 13 July 1958 against América, losing 4–1.
+The club made its first appearance in the Primera División on July 13, 1958 against América, losing 4–1.
 The first goal scored in the top division was by Felipe Negrete in a confusing play, although Mateo De la Tijera possibly should have been credited.
-The club struggled in its first games and did not win till round 8 when they beat Zamora 3–2.
+The club struggled in its first games and did not win until round 8 when they defeated Zamora 3–2.
 The club managed to stay in its league by just one point over last-place Cuautla.
 That year the club finished 13 in the league with 19 points, winning 4 games.
 Ranulfo "Chapulin" Rosas was the club's top scorer with 8 followed by Jones and Appicciafoco with 5.

-For the 1959–60 tournament the club showed little improvement, finishing 12th in the league with 12 points, leaving the relegation fight to Atletico Morelia and Zamora.
+For the 1959–60 tournament, the club only showed little improvement, finishing 12th play in the league with 12 points, leaving the relegation fight to Atlético Morelia and Zamora.
 Ferreyra was that year's top scorer with 9 goals, followed by Ortiz with 8 and Cabañas with 4.

 The club's mediocre play caught up with it in the 1960–61 tournament.
-After finishing last with a record of 6 wins, 7 draws and 13 losses totaling 19 points it was relegated.
-The club had started the tournament red hot but cooled when trainer Florencio Caffaratti left, elevating Gabriel Uñate who failed to win a single game.
+After finishing in last place with a record of 6 wins, 7 draws and 13 losses totaling 19 points, it was relegated.
+The club had started the tournament red hot, but cooled down when trainer Florencio Caffaratti left, elevating Gabriel Uñate who failed to win a single game.
 In that relegated squad Quaglia, J. Mercado and Ismael Ferreyra were the few players who had a good year scoring 7, 5, and 4 goals in order.